 is illegal to attempt to hide or conceal any assets.
 At this point, everything

 These situations can get increasingly more complicated if there are special

 exceptions to the rule.
 For example, say you owned a business prior to

 marriage, but your business' assets grew significantly in value while

 you were married: Are the increased assets considered marital property

 or separate property?
-A knowledgeable divorce attorney in Riverside can
+A knowledgeable Riverside divorce attorney can meet

-meet with you to explain your rights under state property laws and help
+with you to explain your rights under state property laws and help you

 mediation.
 By procuring the services of our family law firm, you can trust that